rafaelmatos1512/IntegraDev/replit.md

-# IntegraPsis - Full Stack Web Application
+# IntegraDev.IA - Full Stack Web Application

 ## Overview

-IntegraPsis is a modern full-stack web application showcasing AI and development solutions.
+IntegraDev.IA is a modern full-stack web application showcasing AI and development solutions.
 The application features a React frontend built with Vite, TypeScript, and Tailwind CSS, backed by an Express.js server with PostgreSQL database integration using Drizzle ORM.

 ## System Architecture